Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Experiment

 \subsection{LLM Arena}

 Among 12 games in \benchname{}, \emph{Street Fighter III} and \textit{StarCraft II} support two-player competitive modes.
 For \emph{Street Fighter III}, we conduct pairwise battles among 8 LLMs with `zero-shot' agent.
 Each pair competed in three rounds, and the agent winning 2 out of 3 rounds was declared the winner.
 To ensure a fair comparison, both agents were assigned the same character, Ken, in all matches.
 Figure~\ref{fig:arena_combined}(a) shows the relative win rates and Elo ratings.
-Interestingly, as opposed to the result in Section~\ref{sec:exp_main}, Minitron-8B consistently outperforms all other LLMs and achieves the best Elo rating.
-This may imply that when multiple agents are involved in the environment, adversarial actions can significantly change the game dynamics.
+Interestingly, different from the result in Section~\ref{sec:exp_main}, Minitron-8B consistently outperforms all other LLMs and shows the best Elo rating.
+This may imply that when multiple agents are involved in the environment, adversarial actions can change the game dynamics.
 For \textit{StarCraft II}, we conduct pairwise battles among 7 LLMs, with each pair competing in a single round.
 Both agents were assigned the same race, Protoss, in all matches.
-As shown in Figure~\ref{fig:arena_combined}(b), Claude-3.7-Sonnet performs the best with the highest Elo rating, while GPT-4o and Minitron-8B form the second group.
+As in Figure~\ref{fig:arena_combined}(b), Claude-3.7-Sonnet shows the best Elo rating, while GPT-4o and Minitron-8B form the second group.